ACH Network: Types of ACH transactions

-For each ACH payment from a payor's bank account to a payee's bank account, there are effectively two ACH transactions created and transmitted, namely an ACH Debit transaction and an ACH Credit transaction.
-In the case of a payor and payee having an account at the same financial institution, there is only one ACH transaction, which is often called an "on-us" transaction.
+ACH is the only major payment system in the United States that features both "push" (or ACH credit) and "pull" (or ACH debit) transactions.

-ACH Debit transaction
+ACH debit transaction

-The payee's sending institution creates, batches, and transmits an ACH Debit transaction to the payor's receiving institution.
-The ACH Debit transaction instructs the receiving institution to withdraw and transmit the funds from the payor's bank account to the sending institution.
+The payee's sending institution creates, batches, and transmits an ACH debit transaction to the payor's receiving institution.
+The ACH debit transaction instructs the receiving institution to withdraw and transmit the funds from the payor's bank account to the sending institution.

 The receiving institution must send the return to the sending institution by the end of the following business day if it is unable to debit the funds from the payor's account, such if the account was not found, the account was closed, or the account was frozen.

-For an ACH Debit transaction, the sending institution may be a third-party bank, rather than the payee's bank.
+For an ACH debit transaction, the sending institution may be a third-party bank, rather than the payee's bank.

-ACH Credit transaction
+ACH credit transaction

 The payor's sending institution creates, batches, and transmits an ACH credit to the payee's receiving institution.
-The ACH Credit transaction instructs the receiving institution to credit the funds to the payee's bank account.
+The ACH credit transaction instructs the receiving institution to credit the funds to the payee's bank account.

-The receiving institution must send the return to the sending institution by the end of the following business day if it is unable to credit the funds to the payee's account, such if the account was not found, the account was closed, or the account was frozen.
+The receiving institution must send the return to the sending institution by the end of the following business day if it is unable to credit the funds to the payee's account, such as if the account was not found, was closed, or was frozen.

-For an ACH Credit, the sending institution may not be a third-party bank, rather than the payor's bank.
+For an ACH credit, the sending institution may not be a third-party bank, rather than the payor's bank.

+Payment flow

+In both ACH debit and ACH credit scenarios, the transaction is started by an originator.
+In the case of ACH debit, that is likely a business, "pulling" funds from the bank account of a customer, and in the case of ACH credit, this is likely a customer, "pushing" funds from their bank account to the business's.

+The originator gives their instructions to their bank, or originating depository financial institution (ODFI).
+The ODFI either credits or debits their customer's account, depending on the flow, and forwards the transaction to an ACH operator.

+The Federal Reserve's FedACH and The Clearing House Payments Company's privately owned Electronic Payments Network (EPN) are the two ACH operators in the United States.

+The operator routes the transaction to the receiving depository financial institution (RDFI).
+As there are just two operators in the US, if the ODFI and RDFI do not use the same ACH operator, the ODFI's operator routes the transaction to the RDFI's operator, who routes it to the RDFI.

+The RDFI then either debits or credits (depending on the flow) the bank account of its own customer.